JohT/code-graph-analysis-pipeline/README.md

   - [py2neo](https://py2neo.org)
   - [wordcloud](https://github.com/amueller/word_cloud)

 **Big shout-out** 📣 to all the creators and contributors of these great libraries 👍.
-Projects like these wouldn't be possible without them.
+Projects like this wouldn't be possible without them.
 Feel free to [create an issue](https://github.com/JohT/code-graph-analysis-pipeline/issues/new/choose) if i've forgotten something in the list.

 ## 📈 Report Reference